-This version is just the right amount of creamy.
-And it has the right mix of tang from using half mayonnaise and half Greek yogurt – all about balance, right?
+My version of healthier potato salad is just the right amount of creamy.
+And it has the right mix of tang from using half mayonnaise and half Greek yogurt.
+Cause it’s all about balance, right?

 - 6-7 small (2-3-inch long or so) Yukon gold potatoes - you could also use 3 medium russet potatoes